fpontef/laravel-docker/README.md

   - And check `http://localhost:8080/` for changes.

 - For Laravel Project follow:
+  - First remove the hidden file .gitkeep inside the src to avoid composer errors.
+    `rm src/.gitkeep`

+  - Copy existing project inside `src` folder or create a new one as follows:

     - To create a brand new laravel project (after you ran docker-compose up nginx step) `docker-compose run --rm composer create-project laravel/laravel .`

       Note: there's a period "." at the end of the command, don't worry because composer service have the work path to handle what is the current folder we want.

   - configure .env file inside src folder